 For more information on pharmacy practice consulting, please contact:

 It is anticipated that pharmacy students will spend 80+ hours working on each pharmacy project.
 These services would typically be valued at $2,000-$5,000.
-Here is a short list of the services the rotation can provide:
+Services typically offered include:

-- Cost of Dispensing/Fee Analysis: Evaluates a pharmacy’s cost in dispensing prescriptions or performing services such as vaccinations, MTM, and DME.
-Specifically, this tool analyzes labor, facility, equipment, expendable, and overhead costs to determine cost of services in comparison with fees charged.
+- Fee/Cost of Dispensing Analysis: The template evaluates a pharmacy’s cost of dispensing prescriptions or providing any other pharmacy services (ex.
+MTM).
+Specifically, this tool uses labor, facility, equipment, expendable, and overhead costs to determine cost of services in comparison with fees charged.